 Kerstin Reuther-Roché is from the Island of Usedom in the furthest North-East of Germany.
-After the reunification of Germany, she was among the first students from East-Germany to be an exchange student in America and spent a year near Columbus, Ohio.
-She has completed her master’s degree in Education with the subjects English, Spanish and German in Bonn where she met her husband and moved to Connecticut in 2002.
+After the reunification of Germany, she was among the first students from East Germany to be exchange students in America and spent a year near Columbus, Ohio.
+She completed her master’s degree in Education in the subjects of English, Spanish, and German in Bonn where she met her husband and moved to Connecticut in 2002.
 There, she taught German and Spanish at a public high school for 14 years, as well as German (B1 level class) for 16 years at the German School of Connecticut.
 Her two children and husband are multi-lingual, as well.